clevijoki/vapid/README.md

 This is not intended for artists to have to type of course, but a step that the mesh export or editor tools could call.

 Vapid will match this file path against all of the rules that were specified, which should be nearly instantanous from a user perspective, and call any rules affected.
 Any generated outputs that are also inputs to other tasks, will cause those tasks to get run as well.
-So if `--package` was passed with a single .mesh being built, it would know that the .meshc output was an input to the next task, which would cause it to re-run.
+So any .level files that reference .mesh outputs that changed, would also get re-run.

 Vapid does not generate a backwards-graph, like 'make' or other build systems.
 Instead it just runs tasks in order as they are specified in the configuration file, with the `dependencies` parameter specifying synchronization points for parallelism.